eVolveMEP/eVolve-MEP-Revit-Extensions/README.md

  > For '.addin' file generation to succeed Visual Studio may need to be running with elevated permissions.
 Check your Visual Studio build _Output_ window for any messages.

-Launch Revit 2023 and when prompted, allow the _eVolveCSVDataExchange-eVolveMechanical.dll_ extension to run (if all went well, the path presented should be the project's build target folder).
+Launch Revit 2023 and when prompted, allow the _eVolveCSVDataExchange-eVolveMechanical.dll_ (or respective addin) extension to run.
+If all went well, the path presented should be the respective project's build target folder.
 Once presented with the Revit welcome screen, you can set breakpoints and [attach to the Revit.exe process](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2019#BKMK_Attach_to_a_running_process) to step through the code.

 # Important Notes
-- You must have a license of the respective eVolve MEP product this is built against in order to communicate with the Integration Platform API.
+- You must have a license of the respective eVolve MEP Revit product the project is built against in order to communicate with the Revit Integration Platform API.
-- Project license information for this source code is included within the **LICENSE** file.
+- License information for this source code is included within the **LICENSE** file.